skuschel/auto_xtc_hdf5_converter/README.md

 The purpose of the examples in this repository is to allow users to copy one of the test directories, tweak the files, and start analyzing their own data.
 The test.sh scripts found in directories starting with 'xpp' can be run directly.
 Make sure to ssh to a psana machine before trying to run these scripts.
+The examples have a soft link to analysisFunctions.py in the config directory.
+The soft link can be removed and replaced with the actual file
 ### more detailed descriptions

 xpptut15run350 demonstrates how to retrieve 'slow camera' data.